 Julie Hornibrook is the recipient of the 2015 Queensland Business Leaders Hall of Fame Fellowship.
-As an accompaniment to this showcase of historic images, Julie has written an in-depth essay about the building of the iconic Brisbane landmark: the Story Bridge.
+As an accompaniment to this showcase of historic photos of The Story Bridge, Julie has written an in-depth essay about the history of the Story Bridge.

 Read the Story Bridge essay >